1

 Banana Split Icebox Cake

-One day a friend showed me how to make a traditional icebox cake with just cream and graham crackers.
-I make it extra special with the fruit.
-Now everyone at the potluck can have a banana split with no fuss! —Shelly Flye, Albion, Maine
+A friend showed me how to make a traditional icebox cake with just cream and graham crackers.
+I make it special by adding fruit. —Shelly Flye, Albion, Maine

 Brownie Mocha Trifle